BP application tips for graduates and interns

 - The recruiters are testing your self-awareness and the skills you’ve cultivated, whether that’s technical knowledge or transferable skills, such as communication and teamwork.

 - Don’t just provide a list of skills.
+BP wants to know how you applied them to the role in question.
 This is a chance to show off what you’ve achieved so it’s worth giving more detail.